-Complex Breast Cysts
+Complex Cyst of the Breast

-They are on the upper end of the continuum of abnormalities that can sometimes happen to breast cysts.
+These cysts are on the upper end of the continuum of abnormalities that can sometimes happen to breast cysts.
 Simple breast cysts are fluid filled, and with a uniformly thin and smooth wall to their oval shape.
 A complex breast cyst, however, contains a good percentage of solid elements suspended within the fluid, and may also feature segmentation (septation) and some regions of the cyst wall that are ‘thicker‘ than others.

 The radiologist will be looking for…

-Findings of septations (thin walls dividing the cysts into segments) is really of little concern.
+Findings of septations (thin walls that divide the cysts into segments) is really of little concern.
 What the radiologist is looking for is hard evidence of an intracystic mass, which would be indicative of neoplastic cell growth, and that would probably lead to a histological evaluation.
 Even so, the chances of the neoplasm being breast cancer is very low.

-The decision to biopsy remains subjective
+The decision to biopsy a complex cyst remains subjective

-It likely means that various particles are floating in the cystic fluid and, and the cysts is extremely likely to be completely benign. ( It could be floating cholesteral crystals, blood, pus, or milk of calcium crystals.)
-The decision to biopsy, or aspirate, or simply follow up with observation would be somewhat subjective in this instance.
+It likely means that various particles are floating in the cystic fluid and, and the complex cyst is extremely likely to be completely benign. ( It could be floating cholesterol crystals, blood, pus, or milk of calcium crystals.)
+The decision to biopsy, or aspirate, or simply follow up with observation, would be somewhat subjective in this instance.

 Higher risk of malignant association when there are irregular lobule shapes in the margin

 The presentation of complex cysts and actual malignancy development, when it rarely occurs, can be a little bit irrational.
-The presence of an intracystic mass (probable neoplasm) does not statistically correlate with a higher risk of underlying malignancy.
+The presence of an intracystic mass (probable neoplasm) does not statistically correlate with a higher risk of malignancy.